shupershuff/Diablo2RLoader/README.md

 # Overview
 Greetings Stranger!
 I'm not surprised to see your kind here.<br>
 <br>
-This is a free script I made for loading multiple Diablo 2 Resurrected instances (AKA Multiboxing/MultiLaunching etc), but can also be used for a single account, ideal if you want to play single player and switch between mods easily.
+This is a free script I made for loading multiple Diablo 2 Resurrected instances (AKA Multiboxing/MultiLaunching etc), but can also be used for a single account.<br>
 This will help you load up your account(s) quickly from one place without having multiple install directories of the game eating up excessive drive space.<br>
 This will also enable you easily switch realms for trades, DClones, rushes etc for one or more accounts from one simple menu.<br>

 Oh yeah and you can check DClone status, the Current TZ AND the next TZ from this launcher.
 Cool aye?<br>
 <br>
-Using this script means you DON'T have to do any of this awful stuff to multibox:<br>
+Using this script means you DON'T have to do any of this stuff to multibox:<br>
-- Use the worst (but somehow most popular) method of opening the game from the battlenet client each time with multiple game installs taking up heaps of disk space.
+- You don't need to juggle battlenet clients and have multiple game installs (taking up heaps of disk space).
-- Set up shortcuts on your desktop for each account with parameters (including storing your password in plain text).
+- You don't need to set up shortcuts on your desktop for each account with parameters (including storing your password in plain text).
-- Manually use ProcExp to kill the "Check for other instances" handle, or manually running a script for handle.exe to do the same thing.
+- You don't need to manually use ProcExp to kill the "Check for other instances" handle, or manually running a script for handle.exe to do the same thing.
-- Use Virtual Machines, multiple computers or multiple user accounts (Windows account switching).
+- You don't need to use Virtual Machines, multiple computers or multiple user accounts (Windows account switching).
-- Run any dodgy executables where you don't know what's actually running.
+- You don't need to run any dodgy executables where you don't know what's actually running, this is all open source.
  	- Note that this script uses handle64.exe which is a [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) recommended tool.
  	- Note that this script also builds an executable called SetTextv2.exe for window renaming, details of which can be seen on [StackOverflow](https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389).
 This .exe has been whitelisted by Microsoft.
 	- Never take the authors word for it for anything you download.
 That's why this script is full open source if you want to have a skim through to see what it's doing.

-Note that this script DOES NOT alter the game, automate key presses, game joining or add any efficiencies with RAM/VRAM usage.
+Note that this script DOES NOT (and will never) alter the game, automate key presses, game joining or add any efficiencies with RAM/VRAM usage.
 It's simply used to launch the game.
 If you want to use additional scripts, programs or mods to achieve any of the above (which I would strongly discourage), then that's at your own risk.<br>

 This is a labour of love, for a game I love, for what I feel is a pretty good gaming community :)<br>
 This Readme is a bit wordy sorry, I've tried to capture all the information that anyone might ever ask for.<br>

 I've put several 100's of hours into making this, so if you like it, consider buying me a beer at https://www.buymeacoffee.com/shupershuff or here [https://github.com/sponsors/shupershuff](https://github.com/sponsors/shupershuff?frequency=one-time&sponsor=shupershuff&amount=5) or here https://paypal.me/Shupershuff.<br>

+Side note, If you're interested in an offline single player launcher, have a gander at [D2rSPLoader](https://github.com/shupershuff/D2rSPLoader), ideal if you want to play single player and keep track of time played per character.<br>
 Cheers!

 Script Screenshot:<br>